psychopy/psychopy/docs/source/builder/components/StaticComponent.rst

 -------------------------------

 The Static Component allows you to have a period where you can preload images or perform other time-consuming operations that not be possible while the screen is being updated.
-Static periods are also particularly useful for *online* studies to decrease the time taken to load resources at the start (see also :ref:`resourceManager`).
+Static periods are also particularly useful for *online* studies to decrease the time taken to load resources at the start (see also :ref:`resourcemanagercomponent`).

 .. note:: For online studies, if you use a static component this will override the resources loaded at the beginning via Experiment settings > Online > Additional resources.
-You might therefore want to combine a static period with a :ref:`resourceManager` to make sure that all resources your study needs will be loaded and available for the experiment.
+You might therefore want to combine a static period with a :ref:`resourcemanagercomponent` to make sure that all resources your study needs will be loaded and available for the experiment.

 Typically a static period would be something like an inter-trial or inter-stimulus interval (ITI/ISI).
 During this period you should not have any other objects being presented that are being updated (this isn't checked for you - you have to make that check yourself), but you can have components being presented that are themselves static.
 For instance a fixation point never changes and so it can be presented during the static period (it will be presented and left on-screen while the other updates are being made).